Intuitionistic $j$-Do-Calculus in Topos Causal Models: From d-separation to -stability: do-calculus on sites

 \begin{definition}[{\boldmath $j$-d-separation / $j$-stable CI}] For $U\!\in\!\C$, we say $X$ is $j$-d-separated from $Y$ by $Z$ at $U$ (written $X \perp^{\,j}_U Y \given Z$) iff

 Equivalently: there exists a $J$-cover $S$ of $U$ such that $\mathrm{dsep}_{G_V}(X;Y\given Z)$ holds for every $f:V\to U$ in $S$. \end{definition}

-\begin{definition}[{\boldmath $j$-closed path (path-wise view)}] A path $\pi$ in $G_U$ is \emph{$j$-closed by $Z$ at $U$} iff there exists a $J$-cover $S$ of $U$ such that for each $f:V\to U$ in $S$, the pulled-back path $\pi^f$ in $G_V$ is blocked by $Z$ (using the standard non-collider/collider clauses).
-Then $X \perp^{\,j}_U Y \given Z$ iff every path from $X$ to $Y$ in $G_U$ is $j$-closed by $Z$. \end{definition}
+\begin{definition}[{\boldmath $j$-closed path (path-wise view)}] A family of paths from $X$ to $Y$ is \emph{$j$-closed by $Z$ at $U$} when there is one common $J$-cover on which every restricted path is blocked by $Z$ using the usual collider/non-collider clauses.
+Thus $X \perp^{\,j}_U Y\given Z$ precisely when the family of all such paths is $j$-closed.
+Requiring one common cover avoids changing the quantifier order. \end{definition}

 \begin{proposition}[Conservativity] If $J$ is the trivial topology (only the maximal sieve covers), then for all $U\!\in\!\C$ and $X,Y,Z\subseteq\V$,

 \end{proposition}